William Mitford (singer-songwriter)

 William Mitford (1788–1851) was a Tyneside songwriter of the 19th century.
 His best known works are those about "Cappy, The Pitman's Dog" and "The Pitman's Courtship".

 Early life

 William Mitford was born at Preston (which was a village close to North Shields) on 10 April 1788.
 His parents died when he was very young, and at the age of 3 or 4 his uncle brought him to Newcastle upon Tyne.
 He became a shoemaker's apprentice, possibly to the father of Willie Armstrong, and worked in Dean Street.
 The earliest record of William Mitford appears in the budget chapbook "Newcastle Songster" series in 1816.

-Mitford went on to write some of the region's most well-known songs.
+Mitford went on to write songs that became well-known in the region.
 It is known that Mitford played the part of the bishop in the "Coronation" by The Cordwainers Company of Newcastle upon Tyne at The Freeman Hospital in Westgate, on the Festival of St. Crispin (the patron saints of cobblers, tanners, and leather workers) on 29 June 1823.